kcalliga/sample-use-cases/README.md

 2. Create the projects as defined in the YAMLS in /projects folder.
 3. Add roles to users (see /roles)
 4. Apply project-config.yaml from /projectbootstraptemplate and the bootstrap-with-network-isolation.yaml yaml (this will enfore isolation between tenants by default)
+5. Create sampleapplication pod (httpd) and net-toolbox pod in each tenant namespace as you wish.